-DriverFix will quickly scan your PC for outdated graphics card drivers and install or update them in an instant.
+DriverFix will quickly scan your PC for outdated graphics card drivers and install or update them instantly.
 If you are an avid gamer, this is much more efficient than doing it manually.

 - Press Windows + S to launch the Search menu, enter View advanced system settings, and click on the relevant search result.